 - Neiman Marcus (filed for bankruptcy in 2020)

-- Macy's, an American department store that share many similarities and often compared to Nordstrom for their retail shopping experience
+- Macy's, an American department store that shares many similarities and is often compared to Nordstrom for their retail shopping experience

-- Kohl's, the largest department store chain in USA at the time of writing.
-Nordstrom targets high-end consumers while Kohl is more focused on middle income earners.
-However, with Nordstrom diversification, the target market can overlap and competition cannot be avoided.
+- Kohl's, the largest department store chain in the USA at the time of writing.
+Nordstrom targets high-end consumers, while Kohl's is more focused on middle-income earners.
+However, with Nordstrom's diversification, the target market can overlap, and competition cannot be avoided.

 - Amazon.
-Nordstrom's strategic direction and incremental venture into the online world means the clash with the largest online retailer is inevitable.
+Nordstrom's strategic direction and incremental venture into the online world mean the clash with the largest online retailer is inevitable.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.